Documentation Index

 2. Let the Full Sequence Run

 Don’t interrupt the first round.
-All 5 AIs responding gives you:- Five different angles you might not have considered
+All 5 AIs responding gives you:

 - Natural fact-checking between responses